I would like to share some of these experiences with you through my Art below.

 Follow link to learn more of its history.

-The moon shines down on Church Street with the Zetland Arms on the left a little further up the Street.
+The moon shines on Church Street with the Zetland Arms on the left a further up the Street.

 a commissioned oil painting by the Mitchell Gallery in 2009

-The beautiful St Marys Church, Warwick is illuminated at the top of the street.
+The TIMELESS BEAUTY of St Marys Church, Warwick is illuminated at the top of the street.

 A climb up the inside of the tower is well rewarded with a spectacular aerial view of Warwick and beyond.